uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To have UBOS auto-generate a new key pair, insert a USB flash drive named ``UBOS-STAFF`` during boot that does not have the ``shepherd`` directory yet.
 UBOS will automatically generate the key pair, save it to the UBOS Staff, and create a shepherd account on the device.
+This behavior only occurs with a physical Staff device; not with a virtual Staff device in case of running UBOS in the cloud cloud or in a container.

 Note: it is recommended you move the private key from the UBOS Staff to a secure place on your computer and delete it from the UBOS Staff.